yannikashoqa/Move_Agent/README.md

 - "C1API"  : Cloud One API Key with the format: ApiKey C1APIKey
 - "DEFAULT_POLICYID" : Policy ID to be applied incase the Agentless system did not have a policy assigned to it.
 - "POLICY_SUFFIX" : This is the date/time suffix that was added to the policies during the Policy Migration tool in Deep Security.
 Make sure to include the space before the text.
 Here is an example:  " (2023-10-26T19:14:38Z DS_FQDN)"
+- "USE_PROXY" : Values are true or false.
+Set to false if not using a proxy to get to the internet.
+- "PROXY_SERVER" : Your Proxy IP address
+- "PROXY_PORT" : Your Proxy Port